Postgres that allows you to scale out horizontally

 - Free form SQL by analysts.
 Because of the distributed nature of Citus some SQL primitives do not map seamlessly.
 If you have data scientists or end customers that are looking to run free-form SQL, not controlled by an application, then Citus is not an ideal fit for you.

 - Drop-in Postgres replacement.
-While Citus extends Postgres, it does this by distributing data across many nodes.
-To fully leverage this some up front data modeling is usually required, if you have an existing application relying on Postgres but are not able to make an investment in re-exploring how you model your data Citus may not work as a drop-in replacement.
+Citus extends Postgres by distributing data across many machines.
+If your workload can be handled within a single machine and you don’t expect your data to grow, PostgreSQL will be a better fit.
+Or, if you have an existing application relying on Postgres, but you can’t spend time in data modeling, Citus may not work as a drop-in replacement.